skills/secure-repository-supply-chain/.github/steps/2-dependabot-alerts.md

 1. Navigate to the **Security** tab.
 1. Under "Vulnerability alerts" in the side bar, select **Dependabot** to view a list of the Dependabot alerts for the default branch.

-Dependabot has alerted us of vulnerabilities in the dependencies that we are using.
+Dependabot has alerted us to vulnerabilities in the dependencies that we use.
 We can also use Dependabot to help us address these vulnerabilities by creating pull requests to update the dependency to a safe version.

 Let's see how this would work by using Dependabot to create a pull request for one of the alerts!